TheScienceElf/TiBASIC-Raytracing/README.md

  - Renders the sphere scene on your calculator screen

 ## RAYTRMAX
- - Renders 9 pieces of the sphere scene on your calculator screen and saves them as Pictures.
+ - Renders 9 pieces of the sphere scene on your calculator screen and saves them as pictures.
 This allows for 3 times greater resolution in each direction.

 ## RECORD
- -Part of RAYTRMAX.
+ - Part of RAYTRMAX.
 Saves each of the pictures.

 ## PANOVIEW
  - Lets you view the full 3x3 rendered image from RAYTRMAX.